Build a to-do list app with Vue.js and Laravel

 Create our actions

 Vuex actions allow us to perform asynchronous operations over our data.
-Create the file ../resources/js/store/actions.js
+Create the file ../resources/js/store/actions.js and paste the following code:

 let actions = {